 Should I get comprehensive or third party car insurance?

-3 minute read
+7 minute read

-This article outlines the two different types of insurance and what they cover to help you make your decision.
+This article outlines the differences between third party and comprehensive car insurance, as well as detailing what they cover to help you find the right protection for your vehicle.

-Age Co helps drivers over 50 find the right protection.
-We are 100% owned by Age UK and our profits go back to the charity.
+Age Co helps drivers stay protected on the road.
+We’re 100% owned by Age UK and our profits go back to the charity.

-Comprehensive vs third party cover:
+Comprehensive vs third party cover

 What does third party insurance cover?